 # of Calls Responded to:

-Restorative Traffic Circle: Teens and young adults (aged 21 and under) who have serious traffic infractions and misdemeanors work with court staff, first responders, family members and community members to learn about the impact of unsafe driving and are encouraged to be mindful of safer driving behaviors.
-If they successfully complete the program, their original charge(s) are dismissed.
+Restorative Traffic Circle: Teens and young adults (aged 21 and under) who have serious traffic infractions and misdemeanors can deal with their charges in a more meaningful way through the Restorative Traffic Circle program.
+Participants work with court staff, first responders, family members and community members to learn about the impact of unsafe driving and are encouraged to adopt safer driving behaviors.
+If they successfully complete the program, their original charge(s) is (are) dismissed.
+Of graduates, the vast majority (more than 80%) have not received a new traffic violation since program completion.

 In Progress